GTJ82/Pokegame/README.md

 # Pokegame

-## You can view a woriking version here
+## You can view a working version here

 https://gtj82.github.io/Pokegame/